 Managed under a conservative policy framework to ensure liquidity is available to cover a minimum of 12 months of debt servicing under various stress-tested models.
-Size approximately USD 12 bn and managed internally across EUR, NOK and USD.
+Size approximately USD 12-13 bn and managed internally across EUR, NOK and USD.

 - The average portfolio maturity typically ranges between 1.5-2.0 years (1.0-1.5 years ex.
 UST). - The majority of liquidity is invested in 0% risk-weighted assets.
 Eligible securities include; sovereigns, provincial states, government agencies and supranationals.
-Investments in covered bonds and financial institutions are permissible, subject to rating restrictions. - KBN also complies with LCR regulatory considerations and maintains cash liquidity to cover 30 days worth of debt redemptions. - As an extra buffer, additional buckets of liquidity are also maintained in USD and NOK and invested solely in US Treasuries and Norwegian government papers.
+Investments in covered bonds and financial institutions are permissible, subject to rating restrictions. - KBN also complies with LCR regulatory considerations and maintains cash liquidity to cover 30 days worth of debt redemptions. - As an extra buffer, additional buckets of liquidity are maintained in a VHL portfolio limited to either USD, NOK or EUR and invested solely in US Treasuries, Norwegian, German or French government papers.